Icebear898/NOCyberBully-AI-Powered-Chat-Moderation-Evidence-System/README.md

 uvicorn app.main:app --reload
 ```

 Open `http://127.0.0.1:8000` in two tabs.
-Use two different usernames, set each other's peer, and chat.
+Use two different usernames (usernames are case-insensitive), set each other's peer, and chat.
 Choose a sensitivity (low/medium/high) before connecting.
 Visit `/dashboard` to view incidents and download a zipped report (CSV + screenshots) per offender-victim pair.

 Type abusive words like "idiot", "stupid" (and some basic Hindi terms) to trigger detection.
 The frontend will capture a screenshot and upload it to `evidence/` path; the backend logs an incident row.
 Repeated offenses trigger final warning and auto-block.